 Many people will blindly jump into a listing agreement with a [maret_city] real estate agent without first considering how the process will play out.
-Before signing an agreement or deciding how you want to sell your house in Wilmington, you should try to estimate how long it will take and what it will cost you.
+Before signing an agreement or deciding how you want to sell your house in Eastern, you should try to estimate how long it will take and what it will cost you.
 You should also consider multiple selling methods and how they will impact your situation.
-Keep reading to learn more about running the numbers for selling your house in Wilmington.
+Keep reading to learn more about running the numbers for selling your house in Eastern.

 The trouble with repair costs is that they can tend to snowball.
 A leaking pipe that seems like a quick fix, may actually be the source of major water damage to the home.
 Many homeowners find that once they fix one thing, several more repairs will follow.
-When putting your house on the MLS in Wilmington, you’ll want to put your best foot forward.
+When putting your house on the MLS in Eastern, you’ll want to put your best foot forward.
 This means making and noticeable repairs and preparing to be faced with more after the inspection.
 Potential buyers will often try to negotiate after the appraisal and inspection process, forcing the seller to cough up even more cash.
 Some sellers will pay for an inspection on their own before listing so they know exactly what they are getting into.

-A lot can go into preparing your house for the MLS in Wilmington.
+A lot can go into preparing your house for the MLS in Eastern.
 You may choose to remove personal belongings and store them elsewhere.
 Or you may want to stage the house, adding in some pieces here and there to make the house look professionally decorated.
 You may even go so far as to bring in an actual designer to make the house look as warm and welcoming as possible.
 No matter how great your house currently is, you will likely find yourself doing some work to make it even better.

-If you decide to list your house with a real estate agent in Wilmington, make sure you know which types of marketing will be used to sell your home.
+If you decide to list your house with a real estate agent in Eastern, make sure you know which types of marketing will be used to sell your home.
 Some agents all full-service, pulling out all the bells and whistles, while others will simply put your house on the MLS, hoping for a buyer to come along.
 Many homeowners find themselves paying for premium listings, professional photography, and other marketing materials.

 Do you know how much it costs to own your home?
 Not only are you likely paying a mortgage each month, but you should also account for the utility bills, repairs costs, and the usual maintenance expenses.
 Ask any real estate investor and they will tell you that the longer you own a house, the more it is costing you.
-To end your holding costs right away, consider a direct sale of your house in Wilmington.
+To end your holding costs right away, consider a direct sale of your house in Eastern.
 Selling in days, not months, has the potential to save you thousands of dollars that you would have otherwise spent on the home.

 Agent Commissions and Costs